 NFL Week 2: How did our area teams fare?

-Week 2 of the NFL Season is almost in the books.
+Week 2 of the NFL Season is nearly in the books.

 Here’s a look how our four area teams fared this weekend: